Simple Balanced Meals: Pasta & Meatballs with Puttanesca Sauce

 Being able to cook something really tasty, from scratch — quickly and easily — is always gratifying.
 But when it’s something healthy that the whole family enjoys, it’s a real joy.

 Particularly when it requires very little effort to make but is always really well received.
+This Puttanesca recipe is so easy, I can cook it with my eyes closed.

 Pasta & Meatballs with a Simple Puttanesca Sauce Recipe